Callie Blackwell Says Cannabis Oil Helped Son’s Cancer: ‘The Boy In 7 Billion’

-A mother is creating plenty of buzz online, after Callie Blackwell said that she gave her son, Deryn, cannabis to help ease his cancer symptoms.
+A mother is creating plenty of buzz online after Callie Blackwell said that she gave her son, Deryn, cannabis to help ease his cancer symptoms.
 Instead of simply easing Deryn’s cancer symptoms, the cannabis concoction is being credited by Blackwell with helping her son make a miraculous recovery — although Callie doesn’t call cannabis a “cancer cure” in and of itself.
-The book titled The Boy in 7 Billion by Callie Blackwell is set to be published on April 6, and is currently in pre-order status on Amazon.
+The book titled The Boy in 7 Billion by Callie Blackwell is set to be published on April 6 and is currently in pre-order status on Amazon.
 However, Callie and Deryn can be seen in the below video speaking about their journey in using cannabis for Deryn.

 According to the Mirror, Callie expected her son Deryn to die from the ravages of cancer.
 Deryn had experienced a tremendous amount of pain from the results of cancer, which had been treated with many rounds of chemotherapy and radiotherapy.
 He couldn’t eat and was addicted to morphine due to its painkilling properties, and all his hair was gone.
 Bone marrow transplants had failed to work for Deryn.